Charlotte Art Collective Artists

 varied over the years (painting, fiber art, photography, and art dolls), though jewelry has been a consistent one

 since the mid-seventies.
-Embracing color and texture, she layers hand cut, tooled and dyed leather with sterling
+Embracing color and texture, she hand cuts, tools, and dyes leather components and

-silver, stones, and found objects to create wearable artworks.
+layers them with sterling silver, stones, vintage hardware, and found objects to create wearable artworks.

 Celena Burnett's work is thrown on a Leach-style treadle wheel which replaces the regular movement of the electric wheel with rhythm of the body.
 Once thrown on the wheel, many of the forms are altered and manipulated.
 Self-designed hand-carved stamps may be applied to add distinctive texture and enhance the pot's appearance.
 The pots are glazed by a combination of dunking and spraying.
 Celena fires her work in an oxidation atmosphere of an electric kiln.
 The result is unique, functional pottery that brings beauty into our kitchens and living spaces.